SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 Creating an API endpoint for Frontend to access the AI chatbot's responses from Openai API

-We have already create the endpoint for our frontend to access from above code.
+We have already created the endpoint for our frontend to access from the above code.

 Since we are still going to test this on local server temporarity

-untill both backend and frontend are working.
+until both backend and frontend are working.

 this code in the last part of our server.js file will help create the needed local server via `localhost` specified `port` below: